John Mersch, MD, FAAP

 - Find a local Sleep Specialist in your town

-- Sleepwalking is not a serious disorder, although children can be injured by objects during sleepwalking.
+- Sleepwalking is not a serious disorder, although people can be injured during sleepwalking.

 - Although disruptive and frightening for parents in the short-term, sleepwalking is not associated with long-term complications.